bowman2001/perplexdoc/content/doc/intro/workflow/local-server/index.md

 - The flag `--navigateToChanged` tells the server to relay the page of the last changed file to the browser.
 As soon as we save a file the corresponding page pops up in the browser.

+### Disable fast auto-save {.h-tip .h-p}
+Some editors are saving our work so fast, that nearly every keystroke leads to a regeneration of the corresponding page.
+And when we are in the process of changing sensitive content like front-matter parameters we can easily bring down Hugo’s server, because Hugo won’t process inconsistent files.
+Then we have to restart the server, which is not a big deal, but gets annoying after a while.

 ## Adding your first content {#first}

 To generate a new Markdown file, we go to the root folder of our project and use a command like